Retention of HR records

-Introduces data protection law in the UK, covering the obligations of employers and individual rights to accessing information
+Introduces the concepts of data protection for employers and what individual rights are to access information

-Data protection impacts recruitment, employee record-keeping, and many other HR activities.
-Employers must understand their data protection responsibilities and liabilities.
-It's important to keep up to date with data protection developments as the law needs to change regularly to reflect rapid developments such as the increased use of AI.
+Data protection impacts recruitment, employee record-keeping, and many other HR functions.
+Employers must understand their responsibilities and liabilities.
+Staying informed about legal developments is essential, especially as laws evolve to keep pace with rapid technological change, including the growing use of AI.

-This factsheet outlines data protection legislation in the UK and proposed changes to that legislation.
-These laws affect how organisations gather, store and use data and individual rights over access to information.
-The factsheet offers guidance on following good data protection practices at work and includes a practical action plan for organisations.
+This factsheet outlines data protection concepts that employers should follow and gives an introduction to the rules.
+It offers pointers on good data protection practices at work and includes a practical action plan for organisations.

 Affiliate membership offers instant access to CIPD resources without the need for assessments or study, or explore your options to become a professional member of the CIPD to demonstrate your commitment to the world of work.